Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Tiger Dash

-Tiger Dash is the special that keeps the whole build coherent.
-Tiger Lily wins by entering and exiting at the correct moment, not by standing still and stat-checking people.
-Dash gives her both a setup tool and a defensive reset.
-If the enemy wastes control or drifts out of formation, you can use it to close the gap.
-If your ultimate is down or the trade turns bad, you can use it to leave.
+Tiger Dash is the special that keeps the build coherent.
+Tiger Lily wins by entering and exiting at the right moment, not by standing still and stat-checking people.
+The dash is both a setup tool and a defensive reset.
+If the enemy wastes control or drifts out of formation, use it to close the gap.
+If your ultimate is down or the trade turns bad, use it to leave.
+That dual use matters more than raw aggression, because it covers Tiger Lily’s biggest structural need: controlled distance management.

 Feral Awakening